-- Law No. 04/L-44 on the Independent Media Commission; - IMC 2013/01 Regulation on the Protection of Children and Minors in Audio-Visual Media Services; - IMC-2013/02 Regulation on Copyright; - IMC-2014/02 Regulation on Evaluation of the Applications for the IMC License; - IMC-2016/01 Rules for Distribution of Audio and Audio Visual Media Service Providers; Application Form; - IMC-2016/02 Regulation for Commercial Audio-Visual Communication; - IMC-2016-03 Code of Conduct for Audio-visual Media Services in the Republic of Kosovo; - IMC-2017/01 Regulation for Multiplex Operators at state level; - IMC-2017/02 Regulation for Audio and Audio Visual Media Service Providers; - IMC-2017/03 Regulation for the Annual License Fees; - IMC-2017/04 Regulation for Mandatory Carriage of the Audio-visual Media Services in Multiplex Operators; and - IMC-2017/05 Regulation for Logical Ordering of Channels; - Regulation IMC-2019/01 on Support of Local and Regional Audio-visual Media Service Provider.
+- Law No. 04/L-44 on the Independent Media Commission; - Regulation on the Protection of Children and Minors in Audio-Visual Media Services; - Regulation on Copyright; - Regulation on Evaluation of the Applications for the IMC License; - Rules for Distribution of Audio and Audio Visual Media Service Providers; Application Form; - Regulation for Commercial Audio-Visual Communication; - Code of Conduct for Audio-visual Media Services in the Republic of Kosovo; - Regulation on Multiplex Operators at state level; - Regulation on Audio and Audio Visual Media Service Providers; - Regulation on the Annual License Fees; - Regulation on Mandatory Carriage of the Audio-visual Media Services in Multiplex Operators; - Regulation on Logical Ordering of Channels; - Regulation on Support of Local and Regional Audio-visual Media Service Provider.